ArezalGame89/ArezalGame89/README.md

-yeah go check out /helloworld and contribute why? because i'm planning to collect ***E V E R Y  S I N G L E  H E L L O  W O R L D*** on every platform we're already good and we got probably 13 platforms already if you want to donate, don't
+yeah go check out /helloworld and contribute why? because i'm planning to collect ***E V E R Y  S I N G L E  H E L L O  W O R L D*** on every platform we're already good and we got probably 13 platforms already if you want to donate, don't (There's no need to check anymore, as of December 27, nearly every language is pre-released)

 <!---
 ArezalGame89/ArezalGame89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.